-The U.S. Department of Housing and Urban Development (HUD) is a valuable resource for affordable housing.
+The U.S. Department of Housing and Urban Development (HUD) is a valuable resource for affordable housing and subsidies.
 If you search “HUD subsidized housing near me” you can quickly view nearby apartments and public housing communities.
 This phrase can also yield results for local public housing authorities/agencies (PHA) that can further aid you in your search.

 Additionally, HUD offers a resource locator tool.
 With this tool you can find:

 - Your local HUD office